enricruiz/ansify/README.md

 ansify
 ======

-A command-line tool to convert PNG images to ANSI escape codes.
+A command-line tool to convert images to ANSI escape codes.

 Installation
 ------------